imagekitio/docs-keep-a-changelog/api-reference/api-introduction/webhooks.md

 To mitigate this, Imagekit webhook signature contains a timestamp.
 The Timestamp is generated before the webhook request is sent to your server.

-The `verify` method in ImagekitSDK returns the Timestamp & parsed event object.
+The `verifyWebhookEvent` method in ImageKit SDK returns the Timestamp & parsed event object.

 If the Timestamp is within the tolerance limit, the request can be considered valid, or you can reject it.